janelia-flyem/NeuroProof/README.md

 * Algorithm for efficiently learning an agglomeration classifier
 * Algorithm for efficiently agglomerating an oversegmented volume
 * Implementation of variation of information metric for comparing two labeled volumes
-* Algorithm to estimate uncertainty of graph and is predicted edge confidences
+* Algorithm to estimate uncertainty in the segmentation graph
 * Tools to assess the amount of work required to edit/revise a segmentation
 * GUI front-end for visualizing segmentation results; interface for merging segments together
 * Algorithm for performing focused training (active learning based supervoxel merging classification) using simple GUI